cybex-dev/twilio_voice/README.md

 ```

 ### Call Events
 use stream `TwilioVoice.instance.callEventsListener` to receive events from the TwilioSDK such as call events and logs, it is a broadcast so you can listen to it on different parts of your app.
+Some events might be missed when the app has not launched, please check out the example project to find the workarounds.

 The events sent are the following
 - ringing